 Kleenex Box Monsters.
 Grab an empty tissue box and an egg carton and get to creating an adorable little monster.
 The original post calls for spray paint, but covering in kid-friendly paint or construction paper should work just as well.
 Could be a great way to store some of that Halloween candy, too!

 Woven Spider Web.
-All you need for this craft is a paper plate, scissors, a hole punch and some yarn or twine.
+All you need for this craft is a paper plate, scissors, a hole punch and some yarn or twine, and maybe a fake spider.
 You can quickly set up the plate for your kids – or allow older kids to help place the holes.
 This link gives the order of holes to weave the yarn through, or just let your kids invent their own web design.

 Leaf Wreath.
 This project is great because you not only get a festive little wreath, but you also get to have the pleasure of hunting for the leaves!
 Take a walk around the neighborhood to gather as many different-colored leaves as you can, and then glue them to the rim of a paper plate.
 Simple and pretty.
 Hang it on your door or admire it on your fridge!